9812u49823juhre/Great/Open-Source-Plugin-Tutorial.md

 =========================================================
 ```

-This will set up [local::lib](https://metacpan.org/module/local::lib), which is a way to install Perl modules without changing your base Perl installation.
-(If you already use local::lib or [perlbrew](https://metacpan.org/module/perlbrew), don't worry -- this script will intelligently use what you have.)
-It will also install all of the needed dependencies to run [App::DuckPAN](https://metacpan.org/module/duckpan), our plugin utility.
+This will set-up [local::lib](https://metacpan.org/module/local::lib), which is a way to install Perl modules without changing your base Perl installation (if you already use local::lib or [perlbrew](https://metacpan.org/module/perlbrew), don't worry, this script will intelligently use what you already have).
+It will also install all of the dependencies needed to run [App::DuckPAN](https://metacpan.org/module/duckpan), our plugin utility.

-If you didn't have a local::lib before running the install script, you will need to log out, log in and re-run the script in the middle of it.
-It should tell you do so like this:
+If you didn't have a local::lib before running the install script, you will need to log-out, log-in, and re-run the script.
+It should tell you to do so like this:

 ```txt
 local::lib (or perlbrew) is not active.
 If you ran this script for the first time, please now re-login to your user account and run it again!
 ```

-If everything works, you should see this at the end.
+If everything works, you should see this at the end:

 ```sh
 EVERYTHING OK!
 You can now go hacking! :)
 ```

-With local::lib installed, note you can now easily install perl modules with the cpanm command.
+With local::lib installed, you can easily install perl modules with the cpanm command.

 ```sh
 cpanm App::DuckPAN
 App::DuckPAN is up to date.
 ```

-**Step 6b.** Go to the fork of your repository.
+**Step 6b.** Go to your fork of the repository.

 ```sh
 cd zeroclickinfo-goodies/
 ```

-**Step 6c.** Install the distribution requirements
+**Step 6c.** Install the distribution requirements.

-Most modern Perl developer use a distribution manager called [Dist::Zilla](http://dzil.org/) which is useful for generation ready to distribute Perl distributions.
-Perl uses a so called toolchain to assure the installation process for the distribution, Dist::Zilla covers the hard parts of the generation of the required files for such a distribution, so that we are able to just install it with any CPAN client and concept.
-For using the modules inside the **zeroclickinfo-goodies** repository we now need to install their requirements, which are listed in the **dist.ini**.
-Dist::Zilla now offers a program **dzil** which works with this file to supply us with the required informations which we can then pipe to cpanminus:
+Most modern Perl developers use a distribution manager called [Dist::Zilla](http://dzil.org/) which is useful for generating ready to distribute Perl distributions.
+Perl uses what's called a "toolchain" to ensure the installation of the distribution.
+Dist::Zilla covers the generation of the required files for a distribution, so we can install it with any CPAN client and concept.
+To use the modules inside the **zeroclickinfo-goodies** repository, we need to install their requirements, listed in **dist.ini**.
+Dist::Zilla now offers a program, **dzil**, which works with this file to supply us with the required information which we can then pipe to cpanminus:

 ```sh
 dzil authordeps --missing | cpanm dzil listdeps --missing | cpanm
 ```

-The **authordeps** command will find the required Dist::Zilla plugins we use in this distribution.
-After those are installed the **listdeps** command is able to give out the Perl modules required for using our **zeroclickinfo-goodies**.
+The **authordeps** command will find the required Dist::Zilla plugins used in this distribution.
+Once those are installed, the **listdeps** command tells us the Perl modules required for **zeroclickinfo-goodies**.

 **Step 6g.** Test all the goodies.